 Theory of Mind

-If I am tired, and there is a bed in the room, you would assume that I would lay down for a nap.
-This is the Theory of Mind at work; it refers to the ability to ascribe mental states to the self and others, and subsequently make sense of or predict their behavior as consequences of said mental states.
+The Theory of Mind at work; refers to the ability to ascribe mental states to the self and others, and subsequently make sense of or predict their behavior as consequences of said mental states.
 Essentially, the possession of the Theory of Mind requires that an individual understands he has a ‘mind of his own.

 Human children typically begin to display the capacity for Theory of Mind around three years old.
 However, a variety of non-human species have also been found to conclusively possess this trait, namely within the Great Apes genus.
 Interestingly, a series of observational field experiments conducted in 2016 revealed prominent indications that Crows, too, possess the capacity for Theory of Mind.
 While Great Apes and humans are undeniably similar, Crows have followed a distinct evolutionary trajectory; this trajectory has cultivated high-level intelligence in a species whose neural architecture and environmental conditions are vastly different from our own.
 This allows us to make the following assumption, albeit cautiously, that Theory of Mind is universal for those species in which intelligence is sufficiently high.